pupba/LangChain-OpenTutorial/docs/16-Evaluations/14-LangSmith-Online-Evaluation.md

 ### 11. Set "Tag" that you want
+Choose the tag you wish to use for targeted evaluations.

 ![set-tag](./img/14-LangSmith-Online-Evaluation-16.png)

 ### 12. Run evaluations only for specific tags (hallucination)
+Trigger the evaluation process exclusively for outputs labeled with your chosen tag.

 ![run-eval](./img/14-LangSmith-Online-Evaluation-17.png)

 ## Run Evaluations

-The following code demonstrates how to perform evaluations on the retriever-augmented generation (RAG) pipeline, including **hallucination** detection, context recall assessment, and combined evaluations.
+The following code demonstrates how to perform evaluations on the RAG(Retriever-Augmented Generation) pipeline, including **hallucination** detection, context recall assessment, and combined evaluations.

 ```python
 from langchain_core.runnables import RunnableConfig